Geometric Networks in GIS

 Building clean, topological geometric networks is vital for a robust road network.
 A good place to stay is using the Integrate Tool.

-Here are the common attributes in network datasets that helps drive the results in each network analysis:
+Here are the common attributes in network datasets that help drive the results in each network analysis:

 - Length – Helps in shortest route calculation